chainstacklabs/starknet-cairo-odyssey/Article-2.md

 You can interact with contracts directly from [Voyager](https://voyager.online/), the official explorer.

-When it comes to interact with StarkNet contracts from a web application, there are two main options: starknet.js and @argent/get-starknet.
+When it comes to inteinteractingract with StarkNet contracts from a web application, the most common libraries are starknet.js and @argent/get-starknet.

-The first one is a standalone Javascript library that you can use in both front and back end applications.
+The first one is a standalone Javascript library that you can use in both front and back-end applications.
 You can find the [API documentation here](https://www.starknetjs.com/docs/API/).

 The second one is a light wrapper that makes it easier to interact with the wallet, although it uses the `starknet.js` library as a peer dependency so the API to interact with contracts it's the same.